Perineal Scar Massage

 The first week or so, it may be helpful to imagine your “thighs glued together” when walking.
 Minimize stairs as much as possible as well.
 Both of these can help the tissue heal.

-You can also begin to lightly touch your vulva, perineum, and perineal scar site to decrease any hypersensitivity during the healing process.
-Use very, very gentle touch during this part and only external.
+You can gently touch your vulva, perineum, and perineal scar site to reduce sensitivity while healing.
+Use an extremely gentle touch during this part and only external.
 You can also do this over underwear or in the shower.

 Around 4-5 weeks postpartum, you may begin to touch the scar with slightly more pressure.
 Still stay mostly external.